maurges/every-rust-gui-library/notes.md

 time I could just slightly abuse set_row_data which is present on any model to get what I want.
 But I think I will still cast any for saving and loading, which is coming right up.

+Oh, and the most important thing: making models is soooooooo much easier than in qml.
+Partly it's because they don't support tree access, but partly it's because algebraic datatypes make it a lot better.
+Also there's no fuckery with roles, which I still don't get.

+Making models is more convenient, but using them from rust is about as bad as using qt types.
+Well, partially: the conversion with Any is a great tool actually and served me well, the problem was with strings and the fact that I can't derive rust typeclasses in slint.
+So I have to clone and convert, convert and clone.
+At least in the lazy approach!
+A better approach would be to define serde shit by hand here?
+I mean, I know everything about the struct and can define whatever I want for it, it's just inconvenient.

+So with this, slint is done.
+This was very fast, even faster than qml it seems?
+But that's partly because I was fucking around with qmetaobject's models, buut also because slint models are a lot easier I guess.
+The worst part is, I still can't decide for myself, is slint better than qml?
+It's certainly a lot easier to get started with, and has saner defaults mostly.
+They both have some weird weirdness with layouting, but in different places.
+With qml I have experience and got used to it, but with slint - still not.
+I like qml's object system better, the fact that components are first class, and the fact that it uses a more expressive language.
+I would love to be able to define slint types in rust like with qml, but I don't want to trade analysability of slint code for it, so the current state is fine.
+Bidirectional bindings are the tits, except they are buggy.

+Looking at langref, a lot of qml features are really tamed down here, but I think there would be value in returning them to the original power without sacrificing much.
+I'm talking about: first-class components, first-class functions, custom layouts, custom animations, better scripting language.
+Also parametric polymorphism.
+Maybe first-class modules a-la ocaml?
+That would be a dream.
+I mean, basic ocaml/sml is pretty easy to implement, why don't people use them as a basis of their language more.

+So this will be the last library I try here, unless I will want to use the third qt crate, the one from KDE guys.
+I did find out that indeed, slint is the best of pure rust libraries, but now I'm left with a choice between slint and qt.
+And I feel like I will decide on something very arbitrary; for example, qt already exists for android, need to investigate slint situation; qml for haskell sucked, but slint for haskell doesn't exist, but it might be very easy and fun to do; slint devs are cool people and seem to listen close to community feedback; slint is still not a monster so I could fork it and make SML the internal scripting language.
+Well, those are dreams for the future to come, for now the next step will be to trim down all the above 2500 lines of garbage from my head.

+Written down the points below, and ha, slint aced this test which I specifically made for qml to look good.
+Now I need to come up with some more criterias to show that qml is better in some other places.

+- Default widgets: enough, nice design
+- Creating simple widgets: simple, qml-like but with simpler paths and gradients
+- Creating compound widgets: very simple
+- Layouting: rows and columns even simpler than qml
+- Custom layouts: impossible?
+- Reactivity: great, simpler than qml
+- Setting up: very simple
+- Documentation: alright, missing widget and property search
+- Tutorial: good
+- Diving into source: didn't need
+- Overall: great, can recommend to all

 ## vgtk